Craft high-quality publications

 Fortunately for users, the interface is easy to use, and it won't take long to get to grips with the various tabs and functionality on offer.
 If you use other Microsoft 365 apps, it'll take even less time to understand where everything is and to use Publisher at its full potential.

 The top bar hosts most functionality options, including different color pallets, while drag and drop boxes make creating new documents a breeze.
 Minimal design knowledge is needed, with the drag and drop functionality doing most of the leg work.

 Microsoft Publisher limitations

 Unfortunately, many users will find themselves excluded from Publisher's target market.
 While Publisher is part of the 365 package, it can only be used on Windows 10 and 11.
 An odd decision from Microsoft, but when looking at their update schedule compared to their more used apps, we may be able to see why this is.

 Publisher isn't updated as often as other applications and seems to be largely forgotten by Microsoft.
-Publisher is purchasable as a standalone product or as part of Microsoft 365.
-However, finding Publisher on their website can take some time as it's not generally part of their core marketing, making it seem like Microsoft simply isn't pushing it to newer audiences.
+The app is purchasable as a standalone product or as part of Microsoft 365.
+However, finding Publisher on Microsoft's website can take some time as it's not generally part of their core marketing, making it seem like Microsoft simply isn't pushing it to newer audiences.